-The concept for easy Cinna-Sticks are simple: cinnamon toast, but flatbread, with a simple powdered sugar glaze.
-Similar to the dessert served by some pizza delivery chains, the homemade version is so much better.
+The concept for these easy Cinna sticks are simple: cinnamon toast, but flatbread, with a simple powdered sugar glaze.
+Similar, but slightly different.

 This might sound odd to some, but cinnamon sugar toast was one of my favorite childhood memories.
 No matter how I’ve made mine since being an adult, there is something about how my mother makes it that is just… better.